xhteam/tools-motodev/README.md

 Nightly builds are available for adopters and others to use and install into a eclipse environment.
 Currently Eclipse Luna or higher are supported but other versions may work.

+### Eclipse Marketplace

+Andmore can be installed from the [Eclipse Marketplace](https://marketplace.eclipse.org/content/andmore).

-### Nightly P2 site
+### Nightly Update Site

-The the nightly p2 repository can be found at the following location:
+The nightly p2 repository can be found at the following location:

 http://download.eclipse.org/andmore/nightly